gaetanm/php-active-record/README.md

 php-active-record
 =================

-A PHP implementation of the active record pattern.
+A (naive) PHP implementation of the active record pattern.

 Usage examples
 --------------